-- In association with the Tudor and Stuart Ireland Conference, History Hub also presents podcasts from the 2011, 2012, 2014 and 2015 events.
-Since 2011, over one hundred speakers from a range of disciplines including History, English, Archaeology and Art History, have presented papers at the Tudor and Stuart Ireland Conferences.
+- In association with the Tudor and Stuart Ireland Conference, History Hub also presents podcasts from the 2011, 2012, 2014, 2015, 2016 and 2017 events.
+Since 2011, over two hundred speakers from a range of disciplines including History, English, Archaeology and Art History, have presented papers at the Tudor and Stuart Ireland Conferences.
 Click here to access the podcasts.

 - The Universities in Revolution and State Formation conference took place in UCD Newman House in June 2015.
 The conference offered a national, European and global perspective on the role and experience of universities in times of revolution and uprising.
 Real Smart Media, in association with History Hub, recorded the conference proceedings and these are now available to podcast.

 - Kingdom, Empire and Plus Ultra: conversations on the history of Portugal and Spain, 1415-1898 consists of interviews with leading experts in the areas of Portuguese and Spanish history, from the beginning of the Portuguese discoveries in 1415 to the end of Spanish dominion in America in 1898.
 The interviews, conducted by historian Dr Edward Collins, cover a range of topics on the domestic and overseas histories of both nations.
 This History Hub series is funded by UCD Seed Funding and supported by UCD School of History.